 What are the best offers for banner traffic?

 Go for mobile content offers, gaming offers, or adult video offers!

 You need to work hard on banners so as to make sure your game appeals to users!

 Summing it up, banner traffic tends to have a good quality, but you need to be sure not to screw it up with poor creatives!

 Does Ad Size Matter?

-Huge volumes and cheap (example: India)
+Huge Volumes and Cheap Traffic (example: India)

 Avoid the most competitive spots like 300×250 and 300×100.

 If the traffic is cheap you can go to medium spots to get some traffic but to avoid the maximum competition when you don’t fully understand the feature’s behavior.

 If the traffic is expensive, try to get safer spots first.